-- Freehold property 2% lease period
+Freehold property

-- Long leasehold property
+Long leasehold property

+Motor vehicles

+IT and equipment

+2%

+lease period

+25%

-- Motor vehicles 25% Computers and other office equipment 5% - 50%
+5% - 50%

 Freehold land is not depreciated.

 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit and loss.